shovelingpig/ca-pa1/README.md

 ### Example

 Let's see an example.
 Assume that we want to encode the string `The quick brown fox` using our simplified run-length encoding scheme.
-Each character in the text string in C is represented as 8-bit unsigned integer according the [ASCII](https://en.wikipedia.org/wiki/ASCII) standard.
+Each character in the text string in C is represented as 8-bit unsigned integer according to the [ASCII](https://en.wikipedia.org/wiki/ASCII) standard.
 The following shows the actual values (in hexadecimal) to represent the given string.

 ```
 T  h  e     q  u  i  c  k